CeamKrier/docker-adventure/README.md

 ![Docker build basic](./zdocs/docker-build-basic.png)

-Created container’s id is at the bottom with alpine OS installed inside of it.
+Created container`s id is at the bottom with alpine OS installed inside of it.

 ![Docker build second step](./zdocs/docker-build-2nd-step.png)